dolby360/Cpp-Practice/README.md

 Every challenge will have it's own hpp file

-The scale of difficulty is from the higher numbers to the lower. such that the easiest is 7.
+The scale of difficulty is from the higher numbers to the lower.
+Such that the easiest is 7.
 And the toughest is 1.

-In every level folder (e.g. Level_6 / Level_7)
-you will see the question described in the readme file.
+In every level folder (e.g. Level_6 / Level_7) you will see the question described in the readme file.
 Please check it out.